karbek/karbek/_posts/2014-3-3-Hello-World.md

 ```

 As you can see, each molehill consists of a black background sprite and the colored molehill sprite visible in the foreground.
+As we will let the mole appear from inside the molehill, we work with different z-indices.